 Zoning is required to be brought into conformity with its corresponding Official Plan within three years of an Official Plan conformity exercise being completed, per section 26 (9) of the Planning Act.
 It is also an opportunity to streamline and consolidate content in a manner that enhances the functionality and accessibility of the document to the widest possible range of users including residents, businesses, consultants, staff, and Council alike.

 In 2004, Brampton City Council adopted a new Comprehensive Zoning By-law (270-2004), which consolidated the four Zoning By-laws that were in force at the time.
 By-law 270-2004 has been updated over time, but a comprehensive review has not been undertaken since the previous four By-laws were approved in 1982, 1983, 1984 and 1988 and since the consolidation of these four By-laws in 2004.

 This Comprehensive Review provides the City of Brampton with the opportunity to modernize its Zoning By-law to reflect current planning standards and practice, implement the policies of the City’s Official Plan and provide a new and interactive format for public use.

-The City’s Comprehensive Zoning By-law Review involves a 3 Phase Work Plan that is anticipated to be complete by mid-2019.
+The City’s Comprehensive Zoning By-law Review involves a 3 Phase Work Plan that is anticipated to be complete in late 2019.
 The following figure illustrates key project phases, steps, and timing:

 We invite and encourage you to stay informed by signing up for our Email Updates for upcoming public meetings and opportunities to participate in the process of creating a new Zoning By-law.
 To be added to our mailing list, or for any other inquiries related to the Zoning By-law Review, please contact: